Research Projects

 Related Links and Publications:

-Publication in Environmental Research Letters: Housing market dynamics of the post-Sandy Hudson estuary, Long Island Sound, and New Jersey coastline are explained by NFIP participation
+Publication in Environmental Research Letters: Housing market dynamics of the post Hurricane Sandy are explained by NFIP participation

-Presentation in AGU fall meeting: The Temporal Impact of Flooding on the Coastal Housing Market of New York, New Jersey, and Connecticut in a Changing Climate
+Presentation in AGU fall meeting: Impact of Flooding on the Housing Market of New York, New Jersey, and Connecticut in a Changing Climate